ROBOTIS-GIT/open_manipulator/README.md

 To explore our open-source platforms in a simulation environment, visit:
   - [Simulation Models](https://github.com/ROBOTIS-GIT/robotis_mujoco_menagerie)

-For usage instructions and demonstrations of the AI Worker, check out:
+For usage instructions and demonstrations of the OpenMANIPULATOR, check out:
   - [Tutorial Videos](https://www.youtube.com/@ROBOTISOpenSourceTeam)

 To access datasets and pre-trained models for our open-source platforms, see: